 Her thoughts were interrupted by the sounds of battle coming from the mountainside.
 The growling of monsters and the battle cry of the warrior that sounded so familiar to her.

 Rydia got up and ran around the trees over to the ledge up the mountainside.
 She made a sharp turn and saw an ugly display of monster corpses on the ground.
 Above them stood a knight—a dragon knight, also known as a 'dragoon.'

 The summoner smiled as she looked upon the dragoon.
-He was armored head to toe in blue armor made of dragon scales, and the armor even looked like it.
+He was armored head to toe in blue armor made of dragon scales, and the armor even appeared that of a dragon's.
 His helmet had a pair of small dragon wings on either side.
 In his left hand, he held a white lance that glowed with a blue aura.

 Rydia walked up to him—his back still turned to her.
 It had been a long time since she had seen Kain.